I was trying to recall a famous quote related to “Metrics” for including here and below is what Mr. Google hints me:

 An investigation must have a start and an end, otherwise it’s impossible to measure the output of it.
 Even if you want to monitor an attacker behavior for a while, this decision (observe, follow-up) was most likely the result of an investigation.

-Now, scroll up to the list and ask yourself how many of those questions are easily answered by hooking to the ticket or case management database.
-Data mining your case management DB might be challenging but definitely worth it.
+Now, scroll up to the list and ask yourself how many of those questions are easily answered by data mining the ticket or case management database.
+Doing Analytics on your case management DB might be challenging but definitely worth it.

 “I don’t have a case management system!”, then, go get one before you start the metrics conversation.
 If you don’t have an incident workflow in place, those systems might even drive you towards designing one.